What We Do

 Parent/Family Literacy Program

 OEL is committed to promoting parent engagement and literacy of EL families.
-To that end, we closely work with Community Based Organizations (CBOs) to provide literacy education for families and parents of BPS EL students.
-The purposes of the Parent/Family Literacy Programs are: (1) to improve parent literacy for the purpose of expanding the parents’ role in the literacy development of their children as they gain academic achievement; (2) to prepare parents to advocate for the success of their children’s education in the Boston Public Schools and their communities; (3) to expand parent school readiness with a focus placed on better navigation of the current school system and its various offices that offer family support.
-CBOs that specialize in serving families of students who speak the district’s major languages conduct series of workshops/trainings that focus on English language acquisition, literacy and other relevant skills that will ultimately help parents to meaningfully participate in their children's education in their native language.
+To that end, we closely work with Community-Based Organizations (CBOs) to provide literacy education for families and parents of BPS EL students.
+The purposes of the Parent/Family Literacy Programs are: (1) to improve parent literacy for the purpose of expanding the parents’ role in the literacy development of their children as they gain academic achievement; (2) to prepare parents to advocate for the success of their children’s education in the Boston Public Schools and their communities; (3) to expand parent-school readiness with a focus placed on better navigation of the current school system and its various offices that offer family support.
+CBOs that specialize in serving families of students who speak the district’s major languages conduct a series of workshops and training that focus on English language acquisition, literacy and other relevant skills that will ultimately help parents to meaningfully participate in their children's education in their native language.
 The curriculum materials are provided in both English and parent’s native language and include culturally and linguistically sustaining practices.